Gather your supplies!

 Stencilling is all about achieving the right consistency buttercream.
 Before stencilling onto your cake, mix the buttercream by hand to knock out any air bubbles that may have formed.
 This ensures a nice smooth final look.

-- A cake scraper
+- A cake scraper if you are using a larger stencil.

 I prefer the Caking It Up acrylic cake scraper.
 The bevelled edge is particularly helpful in removing excess buttercream from the stencil, giving the perfect finish.